albertvp/sync-bin/README.md

 ```

 ## Configuration

 Customize the configuration to specify the correct routes:

-Hooks are used to collect data for emails:

 ```javascript
 {